-Each series begins in March and runs 10 rounds, one a month until December, except the Team championship which consists of 6 rounds.
+The series begin in February and March and each runs 10 rounds, one a month.
 There is no membership fee and you can join at any time, competing in whichever rounds you like.
-The Clockwise and Wednesday championships allow you to drop your worst 6 scores, meaning you only have to complete 7 rounds to build a full score.
+The Wednesday championship allows you to drop your worst 6 scores, meaning you only have to complete 7 rounds to build a full score.
 You will simply nullify your worst scores should you gain additional points in subsequent rounds.
 The points are allocated on a race by race basis, rather than by round.
-So if you had one good race and one bad one on the same day, you can still drop your bad race later in the season while keeping the good.
+So, if you had one good race and one bad one on the same day, you can still drop your bad race later in the season while keeping the good.
 The T175 championship allows you to drop 4 scores as an individual.

 The top three drivers at the end of the year in each championship receive a coveted Sutton winners trophy, however despite the team 175 series being scored individually, the fact you earn the same amount of points as your team mate hasn’t stopped some from sharing the glory at the end of the year.

 The championships are open to anybody and can accommodate all experience levels.
 We start with a qualifying session, after which you will be allocated to a group relative to your skill level.
 The fastest drivers in group one, the next 10 in group two and so on.
 With such an equal fleet of karts, coupled with the fact we promote an attitude of clean racing, it makes for some very intense and close action.